-Patients are eligible to receive up to ten individual services (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply) and up to ten group sessions in a calendar year.
+Patients are eligible to receive up to ten individual services and up to ten group sessions in a calendar year.

 Within this maximum service allocation, the clinical psychologist can provide one or more courses of treatment.
 For the purposes of these services, a course of treatment consists of the number of services stated in the patient's referral (up to a maximum of six in any one referral).
 This enables the referring medical practitioner to consider a report from the clinical psychologist on the services provided to the patient, and the need for further treatment.